droundy/fac/web/documentation.md

 5. On BSD and Darwin systems, use ktrace rather than ptrace.

-- Kill jobs on SIGINT (attempted, but not quite working)
 - Hashing of inputs
 - Tracking of environment variables